Paradoxdruid/eso-guides/index.md

 ## Changelog

+* 2025-05-28: Made ROJO a more explicit option (dang it); listed growing impact contigency option
 * 2025-05-25: Fixed Support DPS skill bars, credit Banyu
 * 2025-05-22: Explicitly listed alternative support loadout with Lucent and DPS with spear skill, to ditch Major Force.
 * 2025-05-21: Made a support DPS explicit.
 Pointed out that MAPA Healer can use ROJO if desired.